innovyze/Open-Source-Support/README.md

 # Innovyze open source scripts
-This repo will host open source code that can be used in the Innovyze Workgroup products.
+This repository will host open source code that can be used in the Innovyze Workgroup products.
 This includes Ruby for the UI/Exchange, SQL and other useful scripts.

 The Exchange.docx documentation includes (almost) all available Ruby methods and will be updated regularly.